ramate-io/ramate/rroad/rera-000-000-000-dulan/rroad-000-000-039/README.md

 Implement a demonstration [Gwrdfa](https://github.com/ramate-io/gwrdfa) application for iPhone and ship.

 > [!NOTE]
-> This is mainly to ensure that we have capably.
+> This is mainly to ensure that we have capability.

 #### T16.4: Demonstration Application for ESP32
 - **Leads:** [Liam Monninger](mailto:liam@ramate.io)